ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **The primary components to this upgrade include:**

-- Updated Coreth to depend on v1.10.2 of go-ethereum.
+- Updated Coreth to depend on v1.10.2 of `go-ethereum`.
 - Applied the Ethereum Berlin upgrade.
 Specifically [EIP-2565](https://eips.ethereum.org/EIPS/eip-2565), [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718),